maple3142/My-CTF-Challenges/HITCON CTF 2022/Chimera/README.md

 Per @rkm0959, you can also solve ECDLP without factoring $n$ too.
 It uses the same proposition 19 by simply replacing that $q$ with `gift` and it actually works correctly here.

-### Solving A variant of Hidden Subset Sum Problem
+### Solving a variant of Hidden Subset Sum Problem

 Let the ECDLP results of each points in `chimera` with respect to $G$ be $b_i$, and the `randint(1, n)` in `[randint(1, n) * lion_head for _ in range(16)]` be $x_i$, then we will get the following system: